International Studies and International Baccalaureate (IB) Programs

 Paisley IB Magnet School: Middle Years Program (Grades 6 through 10)

 International studies magnet schools offer opportunities for students to study foreign languages, use technology to make connections, and understand how events across the globe affect us locally.
 At the elementary school level, Ashley Magnet Elementary and Konnoak Elementary offers a focus on international themes and technology.

 At the middle-school level, Philo-Hill Magnet Academy offers students opportunities to study Mandarin Chinese, international business, world cultures and global technology.
 These courses are unique to Philo-Hill.
 Students can continue in international studies at Parkland Magnet High School.
 Parkland’s focus on internationalism is closely aligned with the school's IB diploma program.
 However, students must take IB courses and meet IB requirements to be eligible to earn an IB diploma.
 IB diplomas are awarded in addition to the regular high school diploma.

 Dual Language Immersion Programs

-Ashley Magnet Elementary and Konnoak Elementary offer language immersion programs.
+Ashley Academy for Cultural & Global Studies and Konnoak Elementary offer language immersion programs.
 The goal for both programs is for children in the classes to become bilingual over time.
 Students at Ashley are taught the North Carolina curriculum in English and Spanish, while students at Konnoak are taught in English and Mandarin Chinese.
 Both programs begin in kindergarten.
 Parents are asked to make a commitment that their children will continue in the classes through grade 5.